Welcome to today's edition of the Rush 24-7 podcast.

 It's in the stack here.

-We'll get to all of That as the program unfolds before your very eyes today.
+We'll get to all of that as the program unfolds before your very eyes today.

 Sit tight.

-Back with much more here on the EIB Network.
+Back with much more here on the EIB network.

-This time at a post at the Huffington Post, uh, whatever you want to call that.
+Our buddy George Lakoff rhymes with, is back this time at a post at the Huffington Post, whatever you want to call that.

 And we'll share with you what Mr. Lakoff has to say.